* Obama's weak debate raises the stakes for Biden-Ryan clash

 DANVILLE, Ky., Oct 11 (Reuters) - Democrats are betting onU.S.
 Vice President Joe Biden to deliver a feisty performanceThursday evening during a high-stakes debate against Republicanchallenger Paul Ryan and seize back momentum in the race for theWhite House.

-Obama has mostly kept a lead in surveys of the swing statesthat are expected to decide the election.
-But several new pollsshowed Romney edging closer in those battlegrounds.
-Obama had asix-point lead in an Ohio poll and a five-point lead in aVirginia survey.
+Several new swing-state polls released on Thursday alsoshowed Romney edging closer to Obama among likely voters.
+Obamahad a six-point lead in an Ohio poll and a five-point lead in aVirginia survey.
 Separate polls in Virginia, Colorado, Floridaand Wisconsin had gaps of three points or less.

-Biden was a strong performer in the Democratic primarydebates during his failed 2008 run for the White House and faredwell against Republican Sarah Palin in that year's vicepresidential debate.
+He was a strong performer in the Democratic primary debatesduring his failed 2008 run for the White House and fared wellagainst Republican Sarah Palin in that year's vice presidentialdebate.